chjdev/chjdev.github.io/_posts/2016-01-23-hyperloglog.md

 </script>

 <div class="message"><b>Warning!</b> This experiment is quite intense and might
 slow down your browser quite a bit!
-The best performing browser while testing was Firefox.</div>
+A modern browser is necessary, the best performing one while testing was Firefox.</div>

 | Experiment Parameter      | Value                                                                |
 | ------------------------- | --------------------------------------------------------------------:|